maxwell-geospatial/geodl/README.md

 | `outMask`    | Mask output name in TIFF format (“.tif”) with full path or path relative to working directory for image.
 Output will be a single-band raster grid of class numeric codes.                                                                                                                                                                                                                                    |
 | `mode`       | Either “Both” or “Mask”.
 If “Both”, a copy of the image will be made along with the generated raster mask.
 If “Mask”, only the mask is produced.
 If you are experiencing issues with alignment between the image and associated mask, setting the mode to “Both” can alleviate this issue.
 However, this will result in more data being written to disk.                                                     |

+## Details

+This function creates a raster mask from input vector data.
+The cell value is indicated by the field parameter.
+A unique numeric code should be provided for each class.
+In the case of a binary classification, 0 should indicate background and 1 should indicate positive.
+For a multiclass problem, values should be sequential from 0 to n-1, where n is the number of classes, or 1 to n.
+We recommend using 0 to n-1.
+If no cropping is applied, the generated raster mask should have the same spatial extent, number of rows of pixels, number of columns of pixels, cell size, and coordinate reference system as the input image.

 ## Value

 Single-band raster mask written to disk in TIFF format and, optionally,